The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs

 M.J.W was supported by NASA's Nexus for Exoplanet System Science (NExSS).
 Resources supporting the ROCKE-3D simulations were provided by the NASA High-End Computing (HEC) Program through the NASA Center for Climate Simulation (NCCS) at Goddard Space Flight Center.
 D.E.S., I.A.B., F.H.L, J.M. and N.J.M. acknowledge use of the Monsoon system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the Natural Environment Research Council.
 We acknowledge support of the Met Office Academic Partnership secondment program.
 This work was partly supported by a Science and Technology Facilities Council Consolidated Grant (ST/R000395/1), UKRI Future Leaders Fellowship (MR/T040866/1), and the Leverhulme Trust (RPG-2020-82).
-J.H.M. acknowledges funding from the NASA Habitable Worlds program under award 80NSSC20K0230. \\ The THAI GCM intercomparison team is grateful to the Anong's THAI Cuisine restaurant in Laramie for hosting its first meeting on November 15, 2017.\\ Numerical experiments performed for this study required the use of supercomputers, which are energy intensive facilities and thus have non-negligible greenhouse gas emissions associated with them.
+J.H.M. acknowledges funding from the NASA Habitable Worlds program under award 80NSSC20K0230. \\ The authors thank the two anonymous reviewers whose comments helped to improve the quality and clarity of this manuscript.\\ The THAI GCM intercomparison team is grateful to the Anong's THAI Cuisine restaurant in Laramie for hosting its first meeting on November 15, 2017.\\ Numerical experiments performed for this study required the use of supercomputers, which are energy intensive facilities and thus have non-negligible greenhouse gas emissions associated with them.
 We estimate that the final versions of Ben~1 $\&$ Ben~2 experiments resulted in \SI{\approx 840}{\kg}CO$_2$e, including \SI{\approx 750}{\kg} from ExoCAM runs, \SI{\approx 20}{\kg} from LMD-G, \SI{\approx 70}{\kg} from ROCKE-3D and \SI{\approx 3}{\kg} from the UM.